top of page

 What is Box Breathing?

 Box breathing can be practiced by anyone.
 This technique has been used by athletes of all kinds and is a practice used by the Military and Law Enforcement to help them prepare for high stress missions.
-This technique simply requires the individual to inhale and exhale controlled breaths following a four count pattern.
+This breathing technique requires the individual to inhale and exhale controlled breaths following a four count pattern.

 Science Behind Box Breathing